GOCLAB/goc/contracts/eosio.sudo/README.md

 ## 1. Actions:
 The naming convention is codeaccount::actionname followed by a list of parameters.

-Execute a transaction while bypassing regular authorization checks (requires authorization of eosio.sudo which needs to be a privileged account).
+Execute a transaction while bypassing regular authorization checks (requires authorization of gocio.sudo which needs to be a privileged account).

-### eosio.sudo::exec    executer trx
+### gocio.sudo::exec    executer trx
    - **executer** account executing the transaction
    - **trx** transaction to execute